 - PBF_iTunnel – although it looks like another moving average, it’s not, but it has the same purpose.
-This indicator changes colour from blue on an uptrend to red on a downtrend
+This indicator changes color from blue on an uptrend to red on a downtrend

-- PBF_OSOB – this indicator appears below the price charts on the indicator window as an oscillating line with varying colours and dots.
-The varying colours on the line indicate when the market has been overbought or oversold presenting an opportunity to sell or buy respectively.
-The dots at the crests and valleys represent market sentiment, where red dots show a bearish market sentiment, the green dots a bullish sentiment and the yellow dots indecision in the market
+- PBF_OSOB – this indicator appears below the price charts on the indicator window as an oscillating line with varying colors and dots.
+The varying colors on the line indicate when the market has been overbought or oversold presenting an opportunity to sell or buy respectively.
+The dots at the crests and valleys represent market sentiment, where red dots show a bearish market sentiment, the green dots a bullish sentiment, and the yellow dots indecision in the market

-- PBF_PB_Direction – it changes the colour of the bars from not only the default green and white but blue, yellow and red.
-Blue candlesticks show an uptrend, red for a downtrend and yellow for a possible reversal in the trend
+- PBF_PB_Direction – it changes the color of the bars from not only the default green and white but blue, yellow, and red.
+Blue candlesticks show an uptrend, red for a downtrend, and yellow for a possible reversal in the trend

-- PBF_Trend_Bars_v2 – these are 3 horizontal lines coloured red and green.
-When a single colour can be found on all 3 bars, it is a sign of strong market sentiment either bearish or bullish
+- PBF_Trend_Bars_v2 – these are 3 horizontal lines colored red and green.
+When a single color can be found on all 3 bars, it is a sign of strong market sentiment either bearish or bullish

 When all these indicators are added to the Forex charts, the chart now looks something like this…

-It really looks messy right now with all advisors included, and it’s not advisable to have such a cluttered workspace, but the advantage is that you don’t have to add all the indicators offered along this PBF system.
-Just choose a few which favour your trading style and add those, only use the others to compliment your decision.
+It looks messy right now with all advisors included, and it’s not advisable to have such a cluttered workspace, but the advantage is that you don’t have to add all the indicators offered along this PBF system.
+Just choose a few which favor your trading style and add those, only use the others to complement your decision.

 Using these indicators

-When using the PBF system on shorter timeframes, you want all indicators to have the same colour and the candle close above or below the moving average.
-Take the example below for the GBP/USD pair on the M5 chart, the candle at point A has just entered the ‘green zone’ on the PBF_Squeeze indicator and closed above both the fast and slow moving averages.
+When using the PBF system on shorter timeframes, you want all indicators to have the same color and the candle close above or below the moving average.
+Take the example below for the GBP/USD pair on the M5 chart, the candle at point A has just entered the ‘green zone’ on the PBF_Squeeze indicator and closed above both the fast and slow-moving averages.
 The trader who had placed a buy order at this point made a lot of pips on that trade.
-The yellow dots provided by the PBF_SCALPER_SHOW_ME indicator provide information of where to place the stop loss just in case the trend turns.
+The yellow dots provided by the PBF_SCALPER_SHOW_ME indicator provide information on where to place the stop loss just in case the trend turns.

-Later on at point B, the candles break below the fast moving average, PBF_Fast_3MAs, but not the slower moving average, PBF_2EMA_Colour or the PBF_iTunnel, so you should not close the trade just yet.
-And indeed what happened, the uptrend kept going.
+Later on at point B, the candles break below the fast moving average, PBF_Fast_3MAs, but not the slower-moving average, PBF_2EMA_Colour, or the PBF_iTunnel, so you should not close the trade just yet.
+And indeed what happened, was the uptrend kept going.

 What’s so special about this system